 The main services' end-users will be the internal structures of the ECHO CNO.
-Thus, funding sources are expected to be based mainly on fees from the Central Hub, National Hubs (NHs) and Service Groups (SGs).
-This should be cleared during the first six months (M37-42) of the Plan's Implementation Phase.
+Thus, funding sources are expected to be based mainly on fees from the Central Hub, NHs and SGs.
+This should be cleared during the first six months (M36-42) of the Plan's Implementation Phase.

-The current update of D3.4 refines the initial plan for setting up the first training course in cooperation with E-CSF asset.
-The planned activities and the course curricula are described respectively Chapter 4 and Annex 7 - Induction training course blueprint.
+The current document of D3.4 develops initial plan for setting up the first training course in cooperation with E-CSF asset.
+The planned activities and the course curricula are described respectively in Section 4.5 and Annex 6 - Induction training course blueprint.